t532-old/ionjs/docs/api/classes.md

     })[]
-    /** Generates a session id for a context */ protected readonly _identifier: (ctx: any) => any /** @param identifier A function that generates a session id for a context */ constructor(identifier: (ctx: any) => any)
+    /** Generates a session id for a context */ protected readonly _identifier: (ctx: any) => any /** Returns how many session templates there are */ readonly length: number
+    /** @param identifier A function that generates a session id for a context */ constructor(identifier: (ctx: any) => any)
     /** Push a session template into the list */